team-phteven/T3-A2-Part-B/README.md

 ### What is Express?

-Express is a flexible framework for building web applications which is imported into the Node back end to build out RESTful APIs.
+Express is a flexible framework for building web applications which is imported into the Node backend to build out RESTful APIs.

 ### How is Express used in the project?